habtew16/AirBnB_clone/README.md

 Usage	By itself or all <class name> --or-- <class name>.all()
 -----	-----
 -----	-----
-update	Updates an instance based on the class name and id by adding or updating attribute (saves the changes into a JSON file).
+Update updates an instance based on the class name and id by adding or updating an attribute (saves the changes into a JSON file).
 Usage	update <class name> <id> <attribute name> "<attribute value>" ---or--- <class name>.update(<id>, <attribute name>, <attribute value>) --or-- <class name>.update(<id>, <dictionary representation>)
 -----	-----
 count	Retrieve the number of instances of a class.
 Usage	<class name>.count()

 Authors

 Habtamu Gebre

 Josephine Dassah